Dividend Power Score

 Key executives include:

-- Teri McKibbon – President & Chief Executive Officer
+- Teri McKibbon – President and Chief Executive Officer